Registering as an employer

 - date you want the PAYE scheme to start (‘today’ is the default)

 - your National Insurance number

-Most ‘business’ employers can register online.
-Exactly how you do this depends on how you run your business, for example as a sole trader or limited company, and whether not you already have an HMRC Online Services account.
+Go to the register as an employer tool.
+Exactly how you register depends on how you run your business, for example as a sole trader or limited company, and whether or not you already have an HMRC Online Services Account.

 You must use your Accounts Office reference when making payments and contacting HMRC about payments.
 You should use your PAYE reference in all other contacts with HMRC and on all your payroll records, as this is your payroll reference.
 Keep them safe.